mlinton56/postera/doc/reqm.md

 The return value from a request is an instance of RequestInfo, which provides access to the request options (using the properties protocol, method, headers, et al.) and the response (using the responseHeader method and the responseType, statusCode, statusText, responseXml, responseBody, and result getters).
-If the responseType is JSON then the result is JSON.parse called on the responseBody (or the error thrown by JSON.parse, if there is one).
+If the responseType is JSON then the result is JSON.parse called on the responseBody or the error thrown by JSON.parse, if there is one.

 The put, post, and patch methods take an additional body and optional type parameter.
 The body is optional for the del(ete) method.